 Jamie has been practicing as a registered massage therpist since 2008, after receiving her diploma from West Coast College of Massage Therapy.
-She has built a strong practice using deep tissue, myofascial release, trigger point therapy and mobilization techniques, helping return the body to its optimal state.
+She has built a strong practice with focused treatments using deep tissue, myofascial release, and joint mobilization, helping return the body to its optimal state.
 Jamie has experience in treating acute and chronic overuse injuries, sports rehabilitation, pre- and post-natal, and injuries incurred from long hours working at a desk.
 She established The Treatment Room in 2013.

-When she’s not at the clinic, Jamie spends her time practicing yoga, snowboarding, traveling, diving and maintaining her status as a fair weather runner.
+When she’s not at the clinic, Jamie spends her time chasing around her two toddlers, exploring outside, practicing yoga and pilates, swimming and cooking.

 With this in mind she uses a variety of techniques including myofascial release, trigger point therapy, joint mobilizations, Swedish relaxation, and stretching to tailor her treatments to each individual.

 She believes that therapeutic massage can benefit the body in its optimal state as well as through all the stages of its healing process and is passionate about assisting her patients with whatever their wellness goals might be.